pascaldekloe/colfer/README.md

 The data for text and binaries is prefixed with a varint byte size declaration.
 Text is encoded as UTF-8.

-Lists of objects and strings are prefixed with a varint element size declaration.
+Lists of text, binaries and data structures are prefixed with a varint element size declaration.